Skip to main content

 The Layering Problem

-Adding a fixed bottom navigation bar to a mobile app sounds simple.
-But this site already had two fixed-position elements at the bottom of the screen: a scroll-to-top FAB on the right and a table-of-contents FAB on the left.
-Both sat at bottom: 1.5rem and z-index: 50.
+Adding a fixed bottom navigation bar to a mobile app sounds simple, but this site already had two fixed-position elements down at the bottom of the screen: a scroll-to-top FAB on the right and a table-of-contents FAB on the left, both sitting at bottom: 1.5rem and z-index: 50.

-Drop a h-14 fixed bottom bar at z-index: 50 and both buttons disappear behind it.
-Tap where the scroll-to-top button should be and you're hitting the nav bar instead.
+Drop a h-14 fixed bottom bar at z-index: 50 and both buttons vanish behind it, so you tap where the scroll-to-top button should be and hit the nav bar instead.

 The Z-Index Stack

-The fix required defining a deliberate stacking order — not just "make it higher."
-We settled on three layers:
+The fix needed a deliberate stacking order, not just "make it higher."
+I settled on three layers:

 Layerz-indexElements